usdot-fhwa-stol/cda1tenth-bringup/README.md

 ### 1. Workspace Setup

-Create a new workspace, source directory, and clone the `cda1tenth-bringup` repository:
+Create a new workspace, source directory, and clone the `cda-bringup` repository:

 ```bash
 mkdir -p ~/cda_ws/src